 A form of outdoor oven enclosure that features a basic walled structure, hipped roof, and a chimney centered over the oven dome.
 A traditional Mediterranean finish style.

-A form of outdoor or indoor Pizza Oven enclosure where the oven walls follow the basic shape of the oven chamber to form an Igloo, the oven Dome, or Beehive.
+A form of outdoor or indoor Pizza Oven enclosure where the exterior oven walls follow the basic shape of the oven chamber to form an Igloo, Dome, or Beehive.
 Also a traditional Mediterranean finish style.

 Modern, high-tech woven ceramic insulation that comes in blanket form, and wraps around your Forno Bravo or Pompeii Pizza Oven dome.
 Lightweight and highly efficient, 3″ to 6″ of Blanket Insulation comes standard with each Forno Bravo Oven.